bill-kerr/tailwindcss-plugin-defaults/README.md

 npm i tailwindcss-plugin-defaults
 ```

 Add the plugin to your `tailwind.config.js` file and disable the default `preflight` CSS reset (see [How](#how) for why we need to do this.
-Don't worry, we still provide the same resest).
+Don't worry, we still provide the same reset).

 ```js
 // tailwind.config.js